driftwerkshop/Art_Sigils/README.md

 The repository includes a sample GIF of the sigil for the phrase: "Every phrase has a unique sigil."

 License:
-This project is licensed under the MIT License.
-See the LICENSE file for more information.
+This project is licensed under a Creative Commons Attribution 4.0 International License.
+You are free to:
+- Share: Copy and redistribute the material in any medium or format.
+- Adapt: Remix, transform, and build upon the material for any purpose, even commercially.

+Under the following terms:
+- Attribution: You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.

+For more information, visit: https://creativecommons.org/licenses/by/4.0/